-This morning, I feel impressed to retell a story I’ve told before.
-One Sunday morning after church, we had all the family over for a birthday party for our two granddaughters, Madeline and Macy.
-They were seven and eight years old at the time and like all children, they loved birthday parties.
-It was a great day of eating, having fun, and then presents and cake.
-When everyone except the girls had left, I asked them if they wanted to go for a walk with me.
-It’s a beautiful walk on a path along a mile stretch of wild flowers and a creek.
-We make a pit stop half way through the walk at a playground they loved to play at.
+One Sunday after church, we had all the family over for a birthday party for our two granddaughters, Madeline and Macy.
+Being seven and eight, they loved birthday parties.
+It was a great day of eating, fun, and of course—presents and cake.
+It was a gorgeous day outside and so after the party, I asked my daughter if I could take the girls on a walk with me.
+We live close to a beautiful walking path along a mile stretch of wild flowers and a creek.

 As we were leaving the house, they each wanted to bring their new dolls they had just received for their birthday.
-Generally I wouldn’t let the girls bring them on a walk but I made an exception.
-As we were walking, they were little chatter-bugs.
+Generally I won’t let the girls bring them on a walk, but I made an exception.
+As we were walking, they were little chatterbugs.
 Macy piped in first, Papa, that was the best birthday ever!
 I love my doll so much.
 I was praying I would get a Tiana princess doll.
-I love her so much.
-Madeline received a different version of the same doll.
-She piped in also saying, Papa I love my doll too.
-Since Macy and me have the same one I am going to name my Ashley.
+I love her so much Papa!
+Madeline had also received the same doll, but another version.
+Papa I love my doll too.
+Since Macy and me have the same one I am going to name mine Ashley.
 I love my Ashley Tiana doll too papa.
-And on and on they both went out how much they loved the dolls and how it was their favorite present.
-Renee, my wife, had done well in her shopping and I was getting way too much credit but I was happy that they were happy.
+And on and on they both went about how much they loved the dolls and how it was their favorite present.
+Renee had done well and I was getting too much credit but I was happy that they were happy.

 As we were getting near home, I asked them, Did you girls have fun on the walk?
 Madeline immediately responded, No, I lost my dolly’s shoe.
 I didn’t have fun.
-Macy said nothing.
-I looked at them both and began to rattle off all the fun things we just did that we had so much fun doing.
-Macy looked up and said, You’re right, Papa.
+Macy said nothing but looked up at me with sad puppy eyes.
+I looked at them both and began to rattle off all the things we just had fun doing.
+Madeline looked up and said, You’re right, Papa.
 We had lots of fun.
 It’s okay if I lost one shoe.
-We still had fun, and Madeline agreed.
+We still had fun.
+Macy smiled and agreed.

-This little adventure came on the day that the Lord spoke to my heart during my morning devotional time about “Think on these things…” Philippians (NKJV) 4:8 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—think and meditate on these things.”
+This little adventure came on the day that the Lord spoke to my heart during my morning devotional time.
+The words “Think on these things…” from Philippians 4:8 really spoke to my heart that morning.
+It said, “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—think and meditate on these things.”

 This walk with the girls was a quick example of how a small setback almost stole the joy of the entire day.
 When I reminded the girls of all the fun things we did, they immediately lit back up and agreed and changed their mind.

-The enemy of our soul is a thief and would like us to see the negatives so they overshadow all the good the Lord brings into our life.
-And so His solution to that is, “Think on THESE things…”
+The enemy of our soul is a thief and would like us to focus on the negatives so they overshadow all the good the Lord brings into our life.
+And so His solution to that is, “Think on these things…”